-According to a report on the state of women-owned businesses from American Express, 1,817 new businesses were established by U.S. women every day in 2019.
-But although the number of women entrepreneurs has been growing rapidly, women business owners still face unique challenges, including greater difficulty accessing financing — men entrepreneurs are 20% more likely to secure the funding they need.
+According to a survey conducted by Gusto on new business formations, nearly half of new businesses in the U.S. are started by women.
+But although the number of women entrepreneurs has been growing rapidly, women business owners still face unique challenges, including greater difficulty accessing financing.

 But a number of companies established by women have gone on to become publicly traded, and the success of those firms has even surpassed that of companies without women in leadership positions.
 This presents an opportunity for investors, who can now buy a variety of stocks in women-owned businesses.
 And investing has been made all that much easier for the average person to do thanks to the many apps changing how we invest.